Australian PrehistoryAustralian HistoryAustralian CultureAustralian Sport Australian Native animalsIdentity

 Although soccer in Australia hasn't suffered as extreme hooliganism as in South America, fans have developed a victim culture that is unique amongst Australian football codes.
 A good example of the victim culture is in the title of Johnny Warren's (Australia's most celebrated soccer player) biography.
 Warren titled his book Sheilas, Wogs and Poofters, The Incomplete Biography of Johnny Warren & Soccer In Australia.
 Sheila’s is an Australian slang term for women.
 Wogs is an Australian slang term for southern Europeans.
 Poofters is a slang term for homosexuals.

-It is true that soccer is the victim of discrimination in Australia.
-However, soccer is not alone in that regard.
+It is true that soccer is the victim of discrimination in Australia; however, soccer is not alone in that regard.
 For example, in the northern states, Australian football is seen as a nancy boy game played by Mexicans (people south of the border) yet it would be impossible to imagine an Australian football player titling a biography 'Nancy Boys and Mexicans'.
 Likewise, rugby league is seen as a meathead and bogan game in the southern states, yet it would be impossible to imagine a rugby league player titling a biography 'Meatheads and Bogans'.
 Finally, rugby union is ridiculed as a private school boy game administered by people wearing leather elbow patches yet it would be impossible to imagine a rugby union player titling a biography 'Private Schools and Leather Elbow Patches'.
 All the other codes deal with the discrimination and move on.
-Soccer is the only one that has a cry about it.

 Language